MiniDigger/MiniCraft/README.md

-# MiniServer
+# MiniCraft

-Clean room implementation of the minecraft server using java and netty.
+Clean room implementation of the minecraft server (and client!) using java and netty.

 Nothing exciting here, just learning netty.